-The required format for the C.V.
+The format for the C.V.
 Abstract is reprinted on the next page.
 You may also access this document in electronic format at CV Abstract (http://medschool.ucdenver.edu/faculty).

-On the following pages you will find an example of a brief, well-organized C.V.
+On the following pages you will find a template for preparing a C.V.
+Abstract, as well as an example of a brief, well-organized C.V.
 Abstract.